Puerto Rico’s history is woven into every street, fort, and coastal view you’ll experience across the Island.

 Utuado

-Admission is $5 for adults and $4 for children and seniors, which includes access to the park, museum, and archaeological areas.
-The site is open daily from 8:30 a.m. to 4:30 p.m., except on holidays.
+Admission remains very accessible—$5 for adults and $4 for children and seniors—and covers entry to the museum, ceremonial plazas, and surrounding archaeological zones.
+The park is open daily from 8:30 a.m. to 4:30 p.m., with the exception of major holidays, making it an easy and enriching stop for those interested in exploring Puerto Rico’s Indigenous past.

 Centro Ceremonial Indígena de Tibes